top of page

 Education

-As responsible owners, we continually educate ourselves and the public about the breed.
-Our largest public educational outreaches are regional St. Patrick's Day Parades, Celtic heritage festivals, sporting events, and the AKC's Flagship Responsible Dog Ownership Day held annually in Raleigh, NC.
-We provide opportunities to learn about the breed, and visit with hounds and their owners.
-We provide additional educational opportunities for owners at our club gatherings throughout the year.
+As responsible Irish Wolfhound owners, we continually educate ourselves and the public about the breed.
+Our largest public educational outreaches are regional St. Patrick's Day Parades, Celtic Heritage Festivals, sporting events, and the AKC's Flagship Responsible Dog Ownership Day held annually in Raleigh, NC.
+We provide opportunities to learn about the breed and visit with hounds and their owners, and we provide additional educational opportunities for owners at our club gatherings throughout the year.
 In the past, this has included keynote speakers specializing in behavior and health.
 Please see our Events page for more information.

 Health